GeorgiLevov/epl-challenge/README.md

 - *In Progress* Matchweek, UI Overhhul

 - *Not Started* Adding game scores into Score page
-- *Not Started* Options Menu should be created for personalization of app
+- *Not Started* Time tracker for Weeks page (scrollbar) starting with relevant weeks and  having the ability to scroll through weeks

 ### Version 0.1.5
 - *REMOVED* Retroactive betting data updated function